-You should try to take PHYS 195 no later than the spring of your freshman year.
-Math skills are essential to physics, so you should also begin the calculus sequence as early as possible.
-Students must take Calculus I (MATH 198) before Physics I (PHYS 195), the first course in a two semester sequence, providing the foundation of all physics and engineering studies.
+Math skills are essential to physics, so you should also begin the calculus sequence as early as possible: again, very often, during your first semester.
+Students must take Calculus I (MATH 198) before Calculus for Physics I (PHYS 190).
 If your math skills are weak, before calculus you should take a course such as Precalculus (MATH 186).
-Note that students who do this may delay their graduation by a semester or two.
+There is a chance this may delay your graduation by a semester or two, but it's also quite possible to catch up in subsequent semesters and graduate in four years.
+It needs some planning-again, you can always ask for help from the Physics faculty, even during your first year when you haven't yet been assigned an official Physics advisor.